← Back to blog

 16 Apr 2026

-Homicide is one of the most heavily examined Criminal Law topics in SQE1.
+Homicide is one of the important Criminal Law topics in SQE1.
 You need to know the elements of murder, and the distinctions between voluntary and involuntary manslaughter.

 Criminal Law > Homicide, Murder and Manslaughter